Family fun in Kaikoura

 Paddle your way round to Hope Springs

 Kayaking tours of Kaikoura have been around for 20 years, offering a unique and amazing way to take in the surrounding landscapes and enjoy close encounters with marine life.
 But one of their more impressive attractions has only risen to the surface since the 2016 Kaikoura Earthquake.
 Whalers Bay is now home to a natural phenomenon called ‘Hope Springs’, where natural gases fizz and bubble to the surface - it’s quite remarkable.
 And Kaikoura Kayaks, who were the first company in the water after the quake, take guided family tours there daily.

 Coastal Pacific train - the best way to get to Kaikoura

 Whether you’re travelling from Christchurch to Kaikoura or down from Picton, riding the Coastal Pacific train means the adventure starts the moment you board the train.
-Large panoramic windows and an open-air viewing carriage allow you to soak up the scenery and spot marine wildlife while the train travels along the beautiful Pacific coastline of New Zealand's South Island.
+Large panoramic windows and an Open-air carriage allow you to soak up the scenery and spot marine wildlife while the train travels along the beautiful Pacific coastline of New Zealand's South Island.
 There’s also a licensed café on board, which means you can marvel at the scenery whilst enjoying a barista-made coffee and slice of cake - or something a bit more relaxing!
 And don’t worry, there’s options for the kids too.
 Plus, we’ve fitted the arm of every chair with an audio commentary system, so the family can listen to stories and learn about the places outside your window as you glide by.

-It’s an experience in itself – so book your tickets today and climb aboard this legendary train!
+The Coastal Pacific season starts on 27th September 2019 – so book your tickets today and climb aboard this legendary train!